vietlongdang/book-store-frontend/README.md

 ```bash
 npm run preview
 ```

 This serves the built static files on a local server.

+## Demo Login Credentials

+For evaluation purposes, you can access the Book Store Frontend using the following demo accounts:

+- **User Account**

+  - Email: `testuser@gmail.com`
+  - Password: `QWEqwe!@#123`

+- **Admin Account**
+  - Email: `admin@gmail.com`
+  - Password: `QWEqwe!@#123`

+These accounts allow you to experience the application from the perspective of a regular user and an administrator, respectively.

 ## Contributing

 Contributions to the Book Store Frontend are welcome.
 Please ensure to follow the coding standards and submit pull requests for review.